Britain's Jewish Chronicle to seek liquidation

 The outbreak of the novel coronavirus has hammered marketing budgets, forcing media groups around the world to reduce staffing numbers, cut costs and halt publication of some titles.

+“Despite the heroic efforts of the editorial and production team at the newspaper, it has become clear that the Jewish Chronicle will not be able to survive the impact of the current coronavirus epidemic in its current form,” the JC said in a statement.

 The Kessler Foundation, owners of the newspaper, said it was working to secure a future for the title after the liquidation.
-The newspaper’s editor did not immediately respond to requests for comment.

 The Guardian newspaper reported that staff had been told the parent company had run out of money during the lockdown.